robert-stuttaford/terraform-example/README.md

 ```

-Don't have access keys?
-Speak to Robert :-)

 Test that AWS is set up by calling `aws ec2 describe-instances` with a `--profile cgn-???` arg, which prints info about the user you're authenticated as.

 ### 2. Terraform